Los Angeles, Summer 2016

 Though PCS had already in place a robust desktop web app (dashboard experience) that allowed customers to track their solar energy in different locations, the company lacked a mobile alternative with similar functionality.
 I led this transition, communicating key stats like expected energy ratio, instantaneous power, and a historical graph of kilowatts per hour generated in the mobile design.

-The User & Market
+The User and Market

 PCS Energy's core user demographic is older in age and tends to be unfamiliar with most new technologies, either categorized as the late majority or laggards in the product adoption curve.